‘Padmavati’ maker Viacom18 defers film’s release

 Padmavati, starring Deepika Padukone, Ranveer Singh and Shahid Kapoor, has been in the midst of a controversy since January when members of the Rajput Karni Sena assaulted Bhansali on the set of the movie in Jaipur.
 The shoot was then shifted to Maharashtra.
 The Karni Sena is against a supposed romantic scene between Rani Padmavati and Alauddin Khilji, which Bhansali had said was not in the film.

-Padmavati is based on the epic poem Padmavat, and is based on the legend that Alauddin Khijli (Ranveer Singh) invades Chittor on order to conquer the kingdom and the queen, Padmini (Deepika Padukone).
+Padmavati is based on the epic poem Padmavat.
+It is based on the legend that Alauddin Khijli (Ranveer Singh) invades Chittor on orders to conquer the kingdom and the queen, Padmini (Deepika Padukone).